jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Conclusion

-Hopefully this gave an impression of how *class* notation could look in the *Circular language*.
-Dashes seem key in its notation.
+So far an impression of how *class* notation looks in the *Circular language*.
+Dashes seem to be key in its notation.

 [back](..)